 - 1. College level competence in the general intellectual skills that form the foundation for all learning: reading, writing/composition, rhetoric and logic; - 2.
-A broad academic knowledge of Western culture, integrating themes from its history, science, philosophy, politics, literature, art, and music; and - 3.
-An ability to integrate a Christian worldview into their understanding of general studies content.
+A broad academic knowledge of Western culture, integrating themes from its history, science, philosophy, politics, literature, art, and music; - 3.
+An ability to integrate a Christian world view into their understanding of general studies content.

-The Bible and theology segment of the Core Curriculum provides a basic academic knowledge of the Bible's content and doctrines, as well as the skills necessary for its proper interpretation and the ability to apply the Bible to personal life situations and to articulate the Biblical message to others.
+The Bible and Theology segment of the Core Curriculum provides a basic academic knowledge of the Bible's content and doctrines, as well as the skills necessary for its proper interpretation and the ability to apply the Bible to personal life situations and to articulate the Biblical message to others.

-A student successfully completing the Bible and theology Core Curriculum will demonstrate:
+A student successfully completing the Bible and Theology Core Curriculum will demonstrate:

-- 1. A general knowledge of the content of Scripture, - A general knowledge of the content of Systematic Theology, and - 3.
+- 1. A general knowledge of the content of Scripture, - 2.
+A general knowledge of the content of Systematic Theology, - 3.
 Knowledge and skills for accurate Biblical interpretation, application to life situations, and communication of the Biblical message to others.

-The Core Curriculum is made up of the following courses:
+The Core Curriculum for the majority of our majors is made up of the following courses: